Skip to Content

 The Traveler offers two separate living spaces and 5 panoramic windows.
 (Source: Happier Camper)

 The Traveler’s living area is highly customizable using the LEGO-like honeycomb floor grid and highly portable modular Adaptiv pieces.
-Remember, that Adaptiv pieces also double as storage, and can be stacked and reconfigured as needed, and used indoors or outdoors.
+Remember that Adaptiv pieces also double as storage and can be stacked and reconfigured as needed, making them suitable for use indoors or outdoors.

 The Traveler features all-season insulation, hot water, a heater, and a power system.
 It also comes solar-ready.